Leatherman – Surge Multitool

 The 813207 CS is not intended for the journeyman electrician or accomplished handyman, it’s more for the average guy or gal who tackles the occasional craft job or a minor repair to an appliance.
 And that’s fine because those folks make up the majority of the population and really don’t have any use for a high end multi tool with all the bells and whistles.

 For such an unassuming piece of kit an incredible amount of thought obviously went into the tool’s design.
 It looks like something out of a science fiction movie and the fact that it has a carabiner built into the heel suggests it’s something 007 might want for his next adventure.
 Above we stated that the 813207 was compact and lightweight but that doesn’t do it justice.
 The tool weighs an incredible 1.4 oz and is only 2.9 inches long when closed.
 The Leatherman 813207 makes it onto our top 10 list because it’s that rare example of a high quality tool that was built with the average guy in mind.
 Everything here is really well built as you’d expect from Leatherman but the design is really where this multi tool gains separation from other similarly simple tools.
 You might even impress the ladies with it if you can believe that.
+Love this product?
+Check out our review of the best screwdriver set for our top picks.

 - Weight1.4 oz